Improving home safety & accessibility for everyone

 Common areas are places where people gather to hang out, watch a movie, or eat.
 Think of the living room, media room, or family room.

-Here are some things you can do to make sure these spaces are accessible for all:
+Here are some things you can add to your home safety assessment checklist to make sure these spaces are accessible for all:

 Don't forget about pets